tgmeow/Grading-Analysis/README.md

 [SciPy documentation.](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.hypergeom.html)

 Although in this program, each grader is intended to be assigned a grading group for each project, the math works under the assumption that each grader gets an approximately random sample-without-replacement of all the grades.
 The cutoffs, determined by the 1st, 2nd, and 3rd quartiles of each grader, are used to count the number of grades that are larger than or equal to the cutoff in both the total and the sample.
 This number represents how many items of interest we have in total and in our selection.
 By combining these two numbers with the sample size and the total size, we approximately model a hypergeometric distribution.

 A few problems with this approach are that we assume that the graders get a random sample of the grades.
 Since the graders do not actually get a random sample, any non-random ordering or grouping MAY affect the results.
 Additionally, since we do not know the actual grades for a correctly graded assignment, a large number of incorrectly graded assignments may skew the results and hide possible biases.

 ## Requirements
+- Large enough dataset
+    - It is important for each grader to have enough grades to help normalize their 'sample.'
+    - (Most grading systems should have an "Export to CSV" function.
+Be sure the grades are in percent format)
 - Python 3
 - numpy
 - pandas